 The creators, who are parents themselves, have a keen insight into the many physical and emotional changes that teens go through during adolescence, and they have the gift of addressing these common dilemmas with compassion and humor.

-Jeremy Duncan is a high school sophomore, who believes that he has a seriously boring life in a seriously boring town.
+Jeremy Duncan is a high school junior, who believes that he has a seriously boring life in a seriously boring town.
 Music is what he lives for, and he aspires to someday be a rock god who writes his own music and lyrics.
 He intensely dislikes cookie-cutter bands that couldn’t come up with an original sound or verse or play a chord on a guitar if their lives depended on it.
 Oh, and his parents are seriously ruining his life.

 Connie Duncan is Jeremy’s 43-year-old mother.
 She is a reasonably fit person with a good marriage and a healthy family.
 With Jeremy in high school, Connie has finally found the time to start scratching her creative itch for writing a book that she has had for the last ten years…and it’s going surprisingly well!
 After 16 short months, she is already three-quarters of the way through chapter one!
 Of course, she would be further along if Jeremy would just get it through his thick skull that the sign she hangs on the spare bedroom door says “Do Not Disturb,” and not “Please Interrupt Me, So I Can Give You the Car Keys to Drive Someplace That You Could Easily Have Walked To By Now.”